arman-rai/Notes/Documents/Documentations/Glitch.md

 Then used node.js rev shell commands from revshells but no luck.
 Then tried it using nc mkfifo and it actually worked?

-Then got in as `user` and we could not run linpeas.sh,
+Then got in as `user` and we could not run linpeas.sh.
+Manually enumerated the machine, got a flag, also got a sus .firefox folder